“Contemporary” refers to what’s happening now in design. “Modern” refers to a historic period in fashion, architecture, and design.

 Contemporary lighting includes fixtures new to the inventory.
 They include pendants, track lighting, high hat spots, and task lamps.
 Contemporary interiors designers have also recalled chandeliers, wall sconces, and recessed lighting.
 What’s new and contemporary are the ways designers mix and integrate fixture design and lighting effects.
 Contemporary designers ignore floor lamps and table lamps in favor of light play, new materials, and evolving lighting technology.

-The Avalon satin pendant fixture hangs low and thin with just enough twist on the expected to intrigue and delight the eye.
+The Seneca satin pendant fixture hangs low and thin with just enough twist on the expected to intrigue and delight the eye.
 Functional enough to light a dining area, it still offers something fresh and unique.

 The Uranus, on the other hand, is strictly Modern.
 It’s made possible by contemporary lighting engineering and technology.
 But, in terms of design, it is sharply angular, absent ornamentation, and purely functional.